AeroliteWasTaken/Sekiro-Calculator/README.md

-# A simple GUI application for getting basic statistics on Sekiro enemies.
+# A simple GUI application for getting basic statistics on Sekiro enemies under a variety of conditions.
 ## This repository also contains all of the data that was mined and used during the creation of this project.
 ### Requirements:
  - PyQt5